National Animal of Denmark

 Once Mute Swan was seen all over Denmark and most of northern Europe, but it was wiped out by the bird hunters to make favorite banqueting dishes.
 Now Mute Swans are protected by the local law.
-The scenery has been improved when took initiative to protect them in some restricted area.
+The scenery has been improved when took the initiative to protect them in some restricted area.
 Now it has regained its population.
 Swans begin to breed between 3 and 4 years of age.
-They lay from 5 to 10 eggs from late April that takes from 35 to 42 days to hatch.
+They lay from 5 to 10 eggs from late April that take from 35 to 42 days to hatch.
 They are the national animal symbol of Denmark.

 Facts about Danish National Animal

 - Type: Bird

 - Habitat: Grasslands, swamp forests, river

 - Main Prey: Aquatic insects, fish, and frogs.